brunonova/nautilus-admin/README.md

 Running the File Manager, the Text Editor or an executable with Administrator privileges **is dangerous**!
 **You can easily destroy your system if you are not careful!**
-**Think twice** before doing so, especially when running untrusted executables downloaded from the Internet.
+**Think twice** before doing so, especially before running untrusted executables downloaded from the Internet.
 **They can contain malware**, which can do **irreversible damage to your system** when given Administrator privileges!